thomasbabuj/ToDoAppApi/README.md

 		i) By using the struct tags we can control exactly how our struct will be marshalled to JSON

  6)  Code refactoring

+ 		i) now we utilizes a struct to contain more detailed information about the route.
+Specifically, we can specify the action, such as GET, POST, DELETE, etc

+7)   Creating a Web log Pakcage